harryelworthy/candidates_project/README.md

 ### Todo

-* Set up SQL table (look at music app)
-* Make api calls feed into SQL table and page load pull from it
-* Split api calls into own module and then cron job to run every 10min (?)
+* Check that cron job is running - check in hour or two
+* Revamp timestamping - get timestamp of just the year/day/hour min 0 or whatever, subtract everything else, then on first runthrough check that none of that timestamp exist.
+So can easily ping.
-* Work out best way to graph historical data - R script to HTML?? or just ggplot python? or what
+* Work out best way to graph historical data - probably R script that creates interactive ggplot html, cron every hour with the new data and then saves to html, then view.html bring it in.
+Maybe try ask stat prof.
-* Follow up on electionbettingodds.com api/methodology and call/scrape
+* Follow up on electionbettingodds.com methodology tweet
+* Think more about methodology: integrate profit fee/tax in?
+    * Probably not super hard.
+1/E[payout].
+Tough because final profits get 10% off plus any profits made selling along the way?
+* Add funds to Betfair account and request API access
+    * This would be good to integrate, probably better than PredictIt(?), shouldn't be too hard now that I have structure in place
 * Add more on why this is important:
     * Why prediction markets are strong
     * Why conditional probability is important - we want to beat Trump!
+* Try to work out hotter way to do front end - anyone good with this stuff?
+Or any good frameworks?
+May be easier to make whole view.html come from R script, nicer tables etc?

 ### Installation from scratch on AWS